rickymac68/CIPs/CPS-?/README.md

         * In human democracy the DReps only their earn delegation once and then exploit their power for personal gain during the rest of their careers
         * Bee democracy is structured like so because those structured differently were all selected out of existence
         * We should model our democracy after the one which nature has perfected over the course of millions of years
-    * **Building Cardano democracy on the bee democracy model**
+    * **Abstracting bee democracy functions and applying these to Cardano governance**
-      * Each DRep must solicit for voter delegation on each and every proposal using an online document which explains their position and which also locks their vote.
+      * Each DRep must solicit for delegation on each and every proposal using an online document (a solicitation) which explains their position and which also locks their vote.
       * The DRep's vote is cast and embedded in the solicitation with their digital signature.
-      * The DRep's vote can not be changed once the solicitation has been published so voters know what they are getting
+      * The DRep's vote can not be changed once the solicitation has been published so delegators know what they are getting
       * Delegators delegate to the DRep's solicitation rather than to the DRep directly
       * Delegators may change their delegation at any time before the final tally
       * Delegators may not vote directly, rather Delegators may register as a DRep and then delegate to their own solicitation if they wish and then vote on that.